jm2826/MENTx-Python/README.md

 Select any of the .ipynb files

 ## Milestones
+1) Computer Science Fundamentals
-1) Linked Lists
+  - Linked Lists
-2) Stacks
+  - Stacks
-3) Queues
+  - Queues
-4) Maps (known as Dictionaries in Python)
+  - Maps (known as Dictionaries in Python)
-5) Sorting / Searching
+  - Sorting / Searching
-6) Recursion
+  - Recursion
-7) Computer Science Interview Process
-8) Time and Space Complexity
+  - Time and Space Complexity
-9) Dynamic Programming
+  - Dynamic Programming
-10) Graphs
+  - Graphs
-11) Trees
+  - Trees
     - DFS
     - BFS
+2) Computer Science Interview Process
+3) Data Science Libraries
-12) Numpy
+  - Numpy
-13) Pandas
+  - Pandas
-14) Data Visualization
+4) Data Visualization
-15) Machine Learnine
+5) Machine Learning
-16) Flask
-17) Web Application Deployment
+6) Web Application
+  - Flask
+  - Deployment
-18) Project
+7) Project

 ## Resources
 This is my go to for syntax and simple things that I may have forgotten.
 I would recommend starting here.